 During 2019, we entered into a joint venture in which we own a 50% interest through which we are paying certain legal and advisory expenses in connection with various rent laws and ordinances which govern certain of our properties.
-The Company committed to contribute \$0.4 million towards the joint venture.
-In 2019, the Company incurred \$0.3 million of such expenses which are recorded as part of general and administrative in the Consolidated Statements of Operations.
+During the years ended December 31, 2020 and 2019, the Company incurred \$0.5 million and \$0.3 million, respectively, of such expenses, which are recorded as part of general and administrative in the Consolidated Statements of Operations, and the Company has fulfilled its commitment to the joint venture.